dianpan/sweet-tooth/README.md

 Geolocates your location and shows you all of the ice cream spots within a half mile radius

 ##Built using
-Front end: React
+- React

-Backed: Rails
+- Rails

-CSS Framework: Foundation
+- Foundation